 Uncertainty is standard in volatile ecosystems with complex structures and unforeseen interactions that add to the level of uncertainty.
 For example, it might arise when the goal is to infer causality or connection.

-Uncertainty breeds ambiguity, and ambiguity can lead to a cascade of issues.
-Moreover, it is a trait that takes away from our rational ability to predict – it increases the number of uncontrollables.
+Uncertainty breeds ambiguity and ambiguity can lead to a cascade of issues.
+Moreover, it is a trait that takes away from our rational ability to predict – it increases the number of uncontrollable.